 Languages › French Conjugating the French Verb "Naître" (to be Born) Share Flipboard Email Print Petri Oeschger/Getty Images French Vocabulary Pronunciation & Conversation Grammar Resources For Teachers By ThoughtCo Updated January 02, 2019 Meaning "to be born," the French verb naître is easier to remember if you associate it with a nativity scene for Christmas.
 When you want to use it in complete sentences, it will need to be conjugated.
 Naître is an irregular verb, so that does make it a bit of a challenge.
 However, this lesson will guide you through the most important conjugations you need to know.
 The Basic Conjugations of Naître Verb conjugations are necessary because they allow us to indicate when the action of being born happened in the past, is occurring in the present, or will take place in the future.
 In English, we use -ing and -ed for this, but in French we also have to change the verb according to the subject pronoun.
 Naître is a little tricky because it is an irregular verb, meaning it doesn't follow a common pattern.
 You cannot rely on your studies of other verbs when learning this one.
 Instead, you'll need to commit all of these to memory.
 Use the chart to study the present, future, and imperfect past tenses of naître.
 Match the subject pronoun with the appropriate tense for your sentence and practice these in simple sentences.
 For example, "I am being born" is je nais and "he will be born" is il naîtra.
 As you might imagine, not every one of these will make perfect sense.
 After all, you can only be physically born once in your lifetime.
 However, there are some other subjective uses for these phrases, so they're all good to study.
 Present Future Imperfect je nais naîtrai naissais tu nais naîtras naissais il naît naîtra naissait nous naissons naîtrons naissions vous naissez naîtrez naissiez ils naissent naîtront naissaient The Present Participle of Naître The present participle of naître is naissant.
 Notice how this one also changes the accented î to a regular i as if found in the present tenses of the verb.
 It's one of those quirks that makes naître irregular.
 Naître in the Compound Past Tense The passé composé is the most common compound conjugation of naître and it indicates the past tense.
 To form it, you will use the auxiliary verb être and the very short past participle né.
 The key here is to conjugate être to the present tense for the subject and to leave the past participle unchanged.
 For example, "I was born" is je suis né and "we were born" is nous sommes né.
 More Simple Conjugations of Naître There are a few other conjugations you may need, though those above should be your top priority.
 You will use the subjunctive and the conditional when the action has some degree of uncertainty.
 On rare occasions, you may also encounter the passé simple or imperfect subjunctive.
 Subjunctive Conditional Passé Simple Imperfect Subjunctive je naisse naîtrais naquis naquisse tu naisses naîtrais naquis naquisses il naisse naîtrait naquit naquît nous naissions naîtrions naquîmes naquissions vous naissiez naîtriez naquîtes naquissiez ils naissent naîtraient naquirent naquissent You may not have many occasions to use the imperative form for naître, though if you do remember that it's okay to omit the subject pronoun.
 Rather than tu nais, simplify it to nais.
-Imperative (tu) nais (nous) naissons (vous) naissez Here's How to Conjugate "Paraître" (to Seem) in French Learn How to Conjugation "Plaire" (to Please) in French Learn How to Conjugate "Revoir" (to See Again) in French Learn How to Conjugate "Se Taire" (to Be Quiet) in French How Do You to Conjugate the French Verb "Rentrer" (to Return)?
-Learn to Conjugate the French Verb "Nettoyer" How to Conjugate the French Verb "Promener" (to Walk) Learn How to Conjugate "to Travel" in French Here's How to Say "Shared" and "Sharing" in French How to Conjugate the French Verb "Payer" (to Pay) Learn How to Conjugate "Rappeler" (to Call Back) in French "Snuff Out" the French Conjugations of "Éteindre" Learn How to Say "Singing" and "Sang" in French How Do You Conjugate the Verb "Marcher" in French?
-Learn How to Conjugate "Suggérer" (to Suggest) in French You May Find This French Verb Conjugation "Suitable"
+Imperative (tu) nais (nous) naissons (vous) naissez The Simple Conjugates of "Paraître" (to Seem) How to Conjugation "Plaire" (to Please) in French Learn How to Conjugate "Revoir" (to See Again) in French How to Conjugate the French Verb "Nettoyer" Learn How to Conjugate "Rentrer" (to Return) in French Conjugate the French Verb "Voyager" How to Conjugate the French Verb "Promener" (to Walk) Simple Conjugations of "Partager" (to Share) How to Conjugate the French Verb "Payer" (to Pay) Learn Simple Conjugations of "Rappeler" (to Call Back) How to Conjugate "Se Taire" (to Be Quiet) in French Learn the Basic Conjugations of "Sonner" (to Sing) How to Conjugate "Éteindre" (to Extinguish, to Snuff Out) How to Conjugate "Marcher" (to Walk; to Function, Work) How to Conjugate "Suggérer" (to Suggest) in French How to Conjugate "Convenir"